enwokedi96/password-generator/README.md

 The layout is quite simple.
 Before generating a password, users are required to pick one of the option under the password lengths and at least one for the character options.
 Once due procedures are followed, a unique password is generated and displayed on the screen.

-Te website can also be reloaded to visualised many other colors.
+The website can also be reloaded to visualised many other colors.
 The page is reset once reloaded and all prior options cleared.

 ## License